MerginMaps/docs/src/server/install/index.md

 ### Setup environment
 ​
 Now tweak deployment settings by modifying environment variables.
-You have to fix all variables marked as required (with asterisks) in this list of [environment variables](../administer/environment.md).
+You have to fix all variables marked as required in this list of [environment variables](../administer/environment.md).
 In [troubleshoot](../troubleshoot/index.md) section are listed some of the most common issues with custom deployments.